sashathomas/info499-independentstudy/README.md

    ![dirbuster](images/dirbuster.PNG)

-3. The three directories it was able to find were `/icons/`, `/music/`, and `/ona/`.
+3. The three directories DirBuster was able to find were `/icons/`, `/music/`, and `/ona/`.
 As icons and music didn't exactly appeal to me, I decided to look into `/ona/`.
 Hitting this in my browser brought me to an interesting page:

    ![ona](images/ona.PNG)